cms-dev/cms/docs/Task types.rst

 In practice, Communication tasks have two processes, running in two different sandboxes:

-- the first (manager) is entirely controlled by the admins; it reads input, communicates with the other one, and writes a :ref:`standard manager output<tasktypes_standard_manager_output>`;
+- the first (called manager) is entirely controlled by the admins; it reads the input, communicates with the other one, and writes a :ref:`standard manager output<tasktypes_standard_manager_output>`;
-- the second is where the contestant's code runs, after being compiled together with an admin-provided stub that helps with the communication with the first process; it doesn't have access to the input, just to what the manager communicates.
+- the second is where the contestant's code runs, optionally after being compiled together with an admin-provided stub that helps with the communication with the first process; it doesn't have access to the input, just to what the manager communicates.

 This setup ensures that the contestant's code cannot access forbidden data, even in the case they have full knowledge of the admin code.

 The admins must provide an executable manager called ``manager``.
-It can read the testcase input from stdin, and will also receive as argument the filename of two FIFOs, from and to the contestant process (in this order).
+It can read the testcase input from stdin, and will also receive as argument the filenames of two FIFOs, from and to the contestant process (in this order).
 It must write to stdout the outcome and to stderr the message for the contestant (see :ref:`details about the format`<tasktypes_standard_manager_output>`).
 If the contestant's process fails, the output of the manager is ignored, and the outcome will be 0.0 and the message will explain the reason.

-Admins must also provide a manager called :file:`stub.{ext}` for each allowed language, where :file:`{ext}` is the standard extension of a source file in that language.
-This will be compiled with the contestant's source.
-Usually, it takes care of communication with manager, so that the contestants have to implement only a function.
-The stub will receive as argument the filename of the FIFOs, from and to manager (in this order).
+Admins can also provide a manager called :file:`stub.{ext}` for each allowed language, where :file:`{ext}` is the standard extension of a source file in that language.
+The task type can be set up to compile the stub with the contestant's source.
+Usually, a stub takes care of the communication with the manager, so that the contestants have to implement only a function.
 As for Batch, admins can also add header file that will be used when compiling the stub and the contestant's source.

+The contestant's program, regardless of whether it's compiled with or without a stub, can be set up to communicate with the manager in two ways: through the standard input and output, or through FIFOs (in which case the FIFOs' filenames will be given as arguments, first the one from the manager and then the one to it).

-Communication has one (optional) parameter, the number of user processes.
-If not specified, it is equal to 1 (and the behavior will be as explained above).
-If it is an integer N, there are a few differences:
+The first parameter of the task type controls the number of user processes.
+If it is equal to 1, the behavior will be as explained above.
+If it is an integer N greater than 1, there are a few differences:

-- there will be N processes with the contestant's code and the stub running;
+- there will be N processes with the contestant's code and the stub (if present) running;
-- there will be N pairs of FIFOs, one for each stub running; manager will receive as argument all pairs in order, and each stub will receive its own;
+- there will be N pairs of FIFOs, one for each process running the contestant's program; the manager will receive as argument all pairs in order, and each contestant program will receive its own (as arguments or redirected through stdin/stdout);
-- the stub will receive as a third paramenter the 0-based index within the running stubs;
+- each copy of the contestant's program will receive as an additional argument its 0-based index within the running programs;
 - the time limit is checked against the total user time of all the contestant's processes.

 The submission format must contain one or more filenames ending with ``.%l``.
 Multiple source files are simply linked together.
-Usually the number of files to submit is equal to ``num_processes``.
+Usually the number of files to submit is equal to the number of processes.

 Communication supports user tests.
 In addition to the input file, contestant must provide the stub and their source file.
 The admin-provided manager will be used; the output returned to the contestant will be what the manager writes to the file :file:`output.txt`.